 The City maintains two parking lots close to Front Beach on Pavilion Drive.
 One lot offers handicapped parking and season-long parking for those with a decal.
 Seasonal parking passes are $60 and are available for purchase at the Public Safety Building, located on 30 J C Long Boulevard.

 The Municipal Parking Lots are managed by automated parking kiosks.
 Parking tickets are available for purchase at the automated parking kiosks inside the parking lot.
-The fee to park is $1 per hour.
+The daily rate is $10 Monday through Friday and $12 Saturday, Sunday and Holidays.
+After 4:00 p.m., visitors may pay an hourly rate of $2.
 The City lots are operational between 8:00 a.m. and 8:00 p.m.
+Paid parking is enforced between March 1st and October 31st.

 Residents with properly credentialed vehicles can park in the Municipal Lots anytime free of charge.
 A properly credentialed vehicle is one that has a City issued Resident Parking Permit or a Wild Dunes Resident decal.